Date of Award

 A Kohonen self-organizing map was utilized to separate each individual data point (hit) into failure mechanism clusters.
 Then a multiple linear regression analysis was performed using the percentage of hits associated with each failure mechanism along with the epoxy type to develop a prediction equation.
 The results of this analysis provided a prediction to within a 36.0% error.
 A second analysis was performed utilizing a back propagation neural network.
 The inputs to the network included a categorical variable for the epoxy type together with the amplitude frequencies from 30-100 dB.
 The optimized network contained two hidden layers having nine neurons apiece.
 Here the ultimate load prediction was within 48 lbf for a 9.5% error.
 Thus, the back propagation neural network produced far better results than the SOM/multiple linear regression, probably because of nonlinearities in the data and unwanted noise.

 Scholarly Commons Citation

 Fatzinger, Edward C. Jr., "Low Proof Load Prediction of Ultimate Strengths of Fiberglass/Epoxy I-Beams Using Acoustic Emission" (2001).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 57.